SORAdeSONA/ShibaApp/README.md

 ## Features

 - Browse and download images of shibas, cats, and birds.
-- Adjust the count of images to download.
+- Adjust the count of images to download or enable endless paging.
 - Store downloaded images on the device.

 ## Libraries Used